Gas Line Installation and Repair in Queen Creek & San Tan Valley, AZ

-Angry Pipe Plumbing Solutions handles gas line installation and repair throughout Queen Creek.
+Angry Pipe Plumbing Solutions handles gas line installation and repair throughout Queen Creek and San Tan Valley.
 We run new lines for appliances, track down leaks, and replace corroded pipe sections that fail pressure tests.
 Most calls come in when someone’s adding a gas range or when they smell that sulfur additive near the meter.

 Gas systems don’t give much warning before they fail.
 One example is when a water heater stops lighting.
 It often turns out the black iron pipe behind the unit has rusted through at a coupling, dropping the pressure just enough to kill the pilot.